fmrtl73/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/other-operations/pxlibupdate.md

 kubectl label nodes --all px/service=restart --overwrite
 ```

-The DaemonSet above will update the pre-compiled module archives within the PX install location on the node (i.e /opt/pwx).
+The DaemonSet above will update the pre-compiled module archives within the Portworx install location on the node (for example, `/opt/pwx`).

-Note that this process assumes that PX is already installed since it will only update an existing installation.
-The existing installation's version will be checked for compatibility with the update container and if it's not compatible the update will not be done.
+Note that this process assumes that Portworx is already installed since it will only update an existing installation.
+The existing installation's version will be checked for compatibility with the update container, and if it is not compatible, then the update will not be done.